 Competition can be intense for places at international schools in Bahrain, Asia’s third smallest state.
 Expatriates make up more than half the population of the island kingdom in the Persian Gulf and parents are advised to register children for places as early as possible.

 Bahrain has the oldest public education system in the Arabian Peninsula and a wide range of international schools have been set up over the past 50 years in and around the capital Manama.
 The vast majority are coeducational day schools that teach in English.

 Most offer an American or British-style education, but there are also schools following French, Indian and other national education systems.
-A total of 12 IB World Schools offer the International Baccalaureate Diploma, but only one, Naseem International School, is also authorised to teach the Primary and Middle Years Programmes.
+A total of 16 IB World Schools offer the International Baccalaureate Diploma, but only two schools, Ibn Khuldoon National School and Naseem International School, are also authorised to teach the Primary and Middle Years Programmes.

 NIS and the Ibn Khuldoon National School, which offers the IB Diploma alongside the American high school diploma, are among a small number of international schools that teach in both English and Arabic.
 The Arabian Pearl Gulf School offers tuition in the two languages and French towards IGCSEs and the IB Diploma.

 Four international schools, including NIS, are accredited by the Council of International Schools.
 Other accrediting bodies operating in Bahrain include the New England Association of Schools and Colleges.

 Public schools are free for Bahraini citizens, along with books, lunches and school transport, and education is compulsory from age six to 14.
 In 2006, the secondary gross enrolment rate stood at 99 per cent of the age group, with girls slightly outnumbering boys, according to UNESCO.